tanawadeatharva/BharatVECTO/User Manual/1-user-interface/C_settings.md

 <div class="vecto22">
 Logfile Size Limit \[MB\]
 :	Whenever the [Log File](#application-files) reaches this size it will be restarted.
-One backup is always stored as LOG\_backup.txt.
+One backup is always stored as LOG\_backup.txt. <span class="vecto3">*Note:* this setting only affects the log-file written by the graphical user interface.
+The log-files written in the logs subdirectory are not limited by this setting!</span>

 File Open Command
 :	This command will be used to open CSV Input Files like Driving Cycles (.vdri).
 See: [Run command![](pics/external-icon%2012x12.png)](http://en.wikipedia.org/wiki/Run_command)\